shrutiahuja/shrutiahuja.github.io/_pages/about.md

 - Data-driven public-health decision support & policy translation researching and proposing regulatory and ethical guidelines for the implementation of environmental surveillance data in public   health policy.

 I love working on real world-healthcare problems, optimizing and curating bioassays amenable to eventual integration with commercially viable platforms.
-My experience with [typhoid detection from blood and tubeculosis detection from sputum samples using immunomagnetic cell capture technique]() piqued my interests in affordable diagnostics.
+My experience with [typhoid detection from blood and tuberculosis detection from sputum samples using immunomagnetic cell capture technique]() piqued my interests in affordable diagnostics.
 I planned to continue my research on detecting bloodstream infections for my Ph.D. research however due to the restrictions on patient sample collections during the COVID-19 pandemic, I diverted my focus on environmental surveillance to create an end-to-end system that could be utilised as an early warning indicator for outbreak monitoring.

 ## Additional Interests

 I enjoy teaching and mentoring, having been a teaching assistant for several courses at NPTEL (National Programme on Technology Enhanced Learning), and St. Xavier's College, Mumbai including modules in molecular biology.
 I have also served as the teaching assistant for the LC-MS instrument at IIT Bombay.
-At the [CY-PHY lab](https://www.ee.iitb.ac.in/~stallur/index.php/), I have mentored several interns training them in real-time quantitative PCR, fluorecent microscopy, plasmid transformation, PAGE.
-Outside the lab, I am passionate about policy studies developing sustainability policies that can be implemeted at the IIT Bombay campus as part of the Team Zero waste club.
+At the [CY-PHY lab](https://www.ee.iitb.ac.in/~stallur/index.php/), I have mentored several interns training them in real-time quantitative PCR, fluorescence microscopy, plasmid transformation, PAGE.
+Outside the lab, I am passionate about policy studies developing sustainability policies that can be implemented at the IIT Bombay campus as part of the Team Zero waste club.

 I enjoy tinkering, designing prototypes on CAD softwares and 3D-printing.
 I love travelling, art and everything to do with nature.
 Chess and coffee happen to be my happy place :)